Warwickshire County Championship 2026 preview: Everything you need to know

 Fantasy cricket watch: Key picks and value options

-Warwickshire present several intriguing fantasy options.
+Warwickshire present several intriguing fantasy options for the new season, particularly among their all-rounders and seam attack.
 Barnard remains a premium all-round pick after scoring 2,205 points last season, making him one of the most reliable performers in the competition.
-Beau Webster also made a strong impact during his short stint, ranking seventh among all-rounders for points per game, and his return adds further appeal.

-Behind the stumps, Kai Smith is a standout budget option after posting 884 points, the best among wicketkeepers under £5.5m.
 With the ball, Bamber’s 43 wickets placed him among the division’s leaders, while Booth impressed with 24 wickets despite limited opportunities at a lower price point.

 Warwickshire Season Preview: Transfers and fixtures

-Winter recruitment has focused on strengthening the seam attack.
-Nathan Gilchrist has made his loan move permanent, while Keith Barker returns with valuable experience.
-Jordan Thompson adds further depth as a seam-bowling all-rounder, strengthening the lower order and increasing competition within the attack.
+Jordan Thompson adds further depth as a seam-bowling all-rounder, strengthening the lower order while increasing competition within the attack.
 Danny Briggs is the only departure, leaving a slight gap in spin that may still be addressed.

-The fixtures provide an immediate test.
-Surrey visit Edgbaston first, followed by a trip to Sussex, then a home clash with Essex before a Gameweek 4 visit to Nottinghamshire.
-A strong start against that level of opposition could shape the season.
+A strong start against that level of opposition could define the season, particularly in such a competitive division.
 After a Gameweek 5 break, home games against Yorkshire and Glamorgan offer a chance to build momentum, though a tougher run of away fixtures follows.

 Verdict: Can Warwickshire turn draws into wins?

-Warwickshire do not appear far away, and the foundations are already in place.
-As this Warwickshire Season Preview suggests, if one batter can anchor the season and push big totals, results should follow.
-Turning resilience into wins is the next step, and if that happens, this could be the year progress becomes genuine contention.
-The Bears look a side worth watching closely.
+Warwickshire do not appear far away, and the foundations are already in place for a more competitive season.
+As this Warwickshire Season Preview suggests, if one batter can anchor the campaign and push consistently big totals, results should follow.

 Aaron McNicholas is the editor and a writer for ReadCricket.
 With several years of experience in sports journalism, he has contributed to organisations including Cricket Ireland, England Handball, Cricket World and Golf Today.
 A self-described inconsistent, loopy, leg spinner, Aaron has enjoyed far greater success writing about the game than playing it.
 Today, he specialises in cricket journalism, combining insight with a deep passion for the sport.
 Away from the keyboard, Aaron is often found behind the lens of a camera, capturing moments in Sport and wildlife photography.